 When we increase resolutions to 4K, all of the cards struggle to maintain 60+ FPS in Battlefield V. Only the 2080 Ti manages it in Deus: Ex at Medium settings, but the Radeon VII remains out in front of the 2080 in all cases.

 As powerful as Nvidia’s RTX graphics cards are, Nvidia spent much of the launch event talking about new features rather than performance.
-Ray tracing and deep learning super sampling (DLSS) made possible with on board RT and Tensor cores respectively, were big news.
-While in early 2019 they still aren’t supported by many games, the numbers are growing slowly and in some cases they can have a dramatic impact on games.
+Ray tracing and deep learning super sampling (DLSS) — made possible with onboard RT and Tensor cores, respectively — were big news.
+While in early 2020 they still weren’t supported by many games, the numbers continue to grow.
+In some cases, they can have a dramatic impact on games.

 Nvidia’s RTX 2080 also supports SLI via NVLink for multiple GPUs.
 AMD has said that it doesn’t plan to offer its traditional multi-GPU technology, Crossfire, with the Radeon VII.
 However, both Vulkan and DirectX12 have support for multiple graphics cards as an open standard known as MGPU, so it may be that if supported by games (like Strange Brigade), two Radeon VII cards could be run in tandem using that technology.